100% Full-Time Faculty Hold Terminal Degrees

-The Master of Arts in Clinical Mental Health Counseling, offered online or on-campus in Virginia Beach, prepares you for state licensure and a career in professional counseling.
+What moves you ...
+Helping individuals manage and overcome life issues and guiding them to better mental health?
+The Master of Arts in Clinical Mental Health Counseling, offered online or on-campus, prepares you to pursue fulfilling licensed-counseling employment in a variety of professional settings.
 This CACREP-accredited, mental health master's program combines models and techniques of counseling with biblical principles for a strong and balanced approach to mental health counseling.

 Licensed Clinical Counseling in:

 Introductory course to the counseling profession.
 This course covers essential elements of the counseling profession including (a) history and philosophy, (b) professional roles, self-care, and worldview, (c) relationships with other helping professionals including the role of supervision and consultation, (d) credentialing and professional organizations, (e) practice within various professional settings.
 Prerequisite: Take concurrently with COUN 521.

 Provides underlying principles of social science research with an adequate understanding of academic writing, logical thinking and basic research methods.
 Further knowledge of research methods, as well as be acquainted with the use of various descriptive and inferential statistics in order to develop strategies to assess research literature.

 The first of two courses that focuses on the experiential application of the theories courses and practice of basic counseling skills and techniques.
 Meet weekly in a group to critique video-taped experience of basic counseling skills and techniques.
 Prerequisite: Take concurrently with COUN 500.
 Pass/No Pass.